Skip to main content

 What is employee experience?

-Employee experience (sometimes shortened to EX) can be defined as the sum of all the interactions an employee has throughout their life-cycle with a company.
+Employee experience (sometimes shortened to EX) can be defined as the sum of all the interactions an employee has throughout their life cycle with a company.

-Beginning when they first learn about a business and finishing at the end of their tenure, employee experience is of increasing importance to future and existing staff alike — in some cases even trumping pay and benefits.
+Beginning when they first learn about a business and finishing at the end of their tenure, employee experience is of increasing importance to future and existing staff alike — in some cases, even trumping pay and benefits.

-Employee experience can vary from one industry to the next, but there are common touch-points that are shared by all, including:
+Employee experience can vary from one industry to the next, but there are common touchpoints that are shared by all, including:

-Why does employee experience matter?
+Why is employee experience important?

-- that the work they do has value
+• The work they do has value

-- that their personal needs are being accommodated
+• Their personal needs are being accommodated

-- a sense of belonging within a company or organisation
+• A sense of belonging within a company or organisation

 Employee experience shifts the focus to what is good for the employee.
-And employee engagement can actually be the result of a good employee experience.
-The upside of focusing on what employees want, is that it often results in better engagement and performance.
+The upside of focusing on what employees want is that it often results in better engagement and performance.

 So why else should employers and business owners invest in providing a positive employee experience?